2021 EDITION Keynote Speakers

 Dr. NGAMIJE M. Daniel, MD, MPH

-Dr. NGAMIJE Daniel is the Rwandan Minister of Health since February 2020, he leads the development and execution of the Health Sector Plan.
+Dr. NGAMIJE Daniel is the Former Rwandan Minister of Health, he leads the development and execution of the Health Sector Plan.
 Prior to this role, In June 2018 he joined WHO Country Office as a National Programme Officer and his duties among others were to provide technical assistance to the Ministry of Health on the development of Malaria and NTDs policies, strategies, guidelines, standards and norms - supporting and assisting to define programme implementation modalities, and providing assistance to conduct periodical program reviews and resource mobilization.

 In Feb 2007 - June 2017, he served as the Coordinator of the Project Implementation Unit which later converted into the Single Project Implementation Unit (SPIU), where he coordinated and supported the process of funds mobilization, grant negotiation with partners such as the Global fund, the World Bank and bilateral MOH partners in the USA, UK, and Belgium among others.
 Additionally, he managed an annual portfolio of approximately 150 Million USD for 10 years as well as successfully coordinated the implementation of project components and periodical disbursement of funds to several implementing agencies and institutions country wide.
 Finally, he set up and led an M&E system, reviewed and submitted consolidated financial and programmatic reports for approval by MOH Partners before subsequent disbursement of approved budgets.